 Working toward the day when no teen turns to suicide.

-Nationwide, there has been a steep decline in teens’ mental health, due in part to the pressures and disruptions caused by the COVID-19 pandemic.
+Nationwide, there has been a steep decline in teens’ mental health.
 In December 2021, the U.S. Surgeon General issued a rare Surgeon General’s Advisory to highlight the urgent need to address the nation’s youth mental health crisis.
-And earlier this year, the CDC released its first comprehensive study of the consequences of COVID-19 on the mental health and well-being of adolescents.
+And earlier that same year, the CDC released its first comprehensive study of the consequences of COVID-19 on the mental health and well-being of adolescents.
 The report found that 37.1% of high school students experienced poor mental health, 44.2% experienced feelings of depression, 19.9% had seriously considered attempting suicide, and 9% had attempted suicide.

 But there is hope.
 Another report by the CDC released in 2021 found that teens who feel connected to peers and adults at school have long-lasting positive mental health outcomes.